ory/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 This docker command starts postgres container `ory-hydra-example--postgres` and sets up a database called `hydra` with user `hydra` and password `secret`.

-By the way, some code listings use `\` at the end of the line.
+Note: Some code listings use `\` at the end of the line.
 Shells like bash concatenate these to one line.

 ```shell